cfitzg4/QTM302W-Final/README.md

 ### The Data
 The data for this project are from the Center for Disease Control's National Center for Health Statistics, specifically the National Vital Statistics System.
 The official title is "Drug overdise death rates, by drug type, sex, age, race, and Hispanic origin: United States, selected years 1999-2018."
 The data can be found here: [data set](https://data.cdc.gov/NCHS/Drug-overdose-death-rates-by-drug-type-sex-age-rac/95ax-ymtc/about_data).

+### Project Rationale (more effective title) - Describe generally what the literature is discussing and provide the specific articles as citations/links

 ### Research Question
 How do race, ethnicity, and sex contribute to variations in opioid-related mortalities?